anyamischel/BAHAMAS-mock-weak-lensing/.ipynb_checkpoints/README-checkpoint.md

 ## Running the Project
-In order to run the project, an example file named `Running_BHM_Sims` was included.
-This file inputs BAHAMAS simulations from the `BAHAMAS_cutouts` directory and first instantiates a BHMsim object of the first simualtion and plots its magnification.
+In order to run the project, an example file named `Running_BHM_Sims.py` was included.
+This file inputs BAHAMAS simulations from the `BAHAMAS_cutouts` directory and first instantiates a BHMsim object from the first simualtion in `BAHAMAS_cutouts` and plots its magnification.
 Then, it instantiates a BHMsim object for each simulation and plots the convergence and shear for all 20 simulations.
-To run this script, the path `dirpath` needs to be changed to the path of the cloned repository on the user's local device.
+To run this script, the path `dirpath` needs to be changed to match the path of the cloned repository on the user's local device.

 ---